What to Look for When Buying a Home

 Also, consider that the bigger the yard, the more upkeep is required.
 Whether it’s pulling weeds or mowing grass, you could find yourself overwhelmed every weekend and have less free time for friends and family.
 If you don’t want every weekend consumed by lawn maintenance, you may want to consider following the less is more philosophy.

 In the pandemic, many employees have discovered their commute is a stroll down the hallway.
 In that case, this consideration won’t be as necessary, but there are many Americans who continue their daily drive to work.
-In fact, according to the CNBC the average commute to work in the U.S. is around 26 mins.
+In fact, according to CNBC, the average commute to work in the U.S. is around 26 minutes.
 Maybe a longer commute is worth more privacy and more land?
 Others can’t wait to move into the big city.
 Think about where the neighborhood is respective to your job; depending on where you work, you may want to reconsider touring that home.

 If the home is experiencing pest problems, you may want to reconsider buying the house.
 Pest issues can be a sign of broader foundational concerns.
 Not only is it annoying, but it can be costly over time.